-EL CAPITAN: There were 55 anglers checked by county staff this past week and those fishermen reported 141 bass to 3-8 and one blue catfish.
+EL CAPITAN: There were 129 anglers checked and they reported 518 bass to 10 pounds.
 The lake is open Thursday through Monday with boat rentals available all five days.
 General lake information: 619-465-3474 or www.sandiego.gov/water/recreation/.
 Rental boat and concession information: 619-443-4110.

-UPPER OTAY: There were two anglers checked and they reported five bass to 2.76 pounds.
+UPPER OTAY: There were four anglers checked and they reported eight bass to three pounds.
 The lake is open on a Wednesday, Saturday, and Sunday for catch-and-release fishing (only artificial lures with single, barbless hooks), sunrise to sunset.
 The road to Upper Otay is closed, but anglers can still walk in.
 Lake information: 619-465-3474 (recording) or 619-397-5212 (concession) or www.sandiego.gov/water/recreation/.